-Similar to how a singular country is not credited with being the origin region of the sport of weightlifting, there is not a singular inventor of it either.
-The earliest credits of competitive weightlifting can be given to the ancient Greek civilizations as well as Scottish kingdoms where the earliest competitions were held.
-The modern reincarnation of weightlifting surfaced in the form of strongmen competitions featured in multiple different settings as we referenced above.
+The modern reincarnation of weightlifting surfaced in the form of strongmen competitions featured in multiple different settings.
 Strongmen like Eugene Sandow, Arthur Saxon, and Louis Apollon can be considered some of the early pioneers of the sport.
-They regularly toured with various circuses and travelling shows around their respective countries and regions showing off their great strength.
-Without their competitions and shows, the sport and idea of weightlifting in a competitive sense would most likely not be as global as it is today.
+They regularly toured with various circuses and traveling shows around their respective countries and regions, showing off their great strength.
+Without their competitions and shows, the sport and idea of weightlifting in a competitive sense would most likely not be as widespread as it is today.

 These countries have produced the most weightlifting titles for their respective nations and have some of the highest popularity rates in the world for the sport: